-Before joining the PhD program at Penn, Megan was a 2012 Fulbright-Nehru Student Research Fellow in India.
-She received her B.A. in International Studies from the University of Arizona in 2012.
+Before starting her PhD, Megan was the Research Coordinator at the Center for the Advanced Study of India at the University of Pennsylvania and a 2012 Fulbright-Nehru Student Research Fellow in India.
+She received a B.A. in International Studies from the University of Arizona in 2012.

 Introduction to Sociological Research (Methods)

 Refereed journal articles

 Reed, Megan N. 2021.
 “Reproductive Transitions and Women’s Status in Indian Households.”
 Population Studies. (online first)

 Reed, Megan N. 2020.
 “The labor force participation of Indian women before and after widowhood.”
 Demographic Research 43(24): 673-706.